sourcehawk/go-prometheus-gaugevecset/README.md

 ```

 You can also use `RecordConditionFor` for more flexible metric recording without updating the custom resource's status
-conditions, but generally, the `SetStatusCondition` is commonly used in controllers and should therefore be preferred.
+conditions, but generally, the `SetStatusCondition` is commonly used in controllers and should be preferred.